 Kansas Hemp growing licenses dropped from 218 in 2020 to only 81 in 2022.
 Of the 4,000 acres planted, only 761 were harvested for production. and an eighth of that had to be burned by the state because it contained too much THC.
 Hemp growing licenses dropped from 218 in 2020, to only 81 this year.
 Of the almost 4,000 acres planted last year, only 761 were harvested for production. and an eighth of that had to be burned by the state because it contained too much THC.
 Hopefully both national and state laws will improve so that hemp can profitably be grown.
 As one Kansan wrote, “My son is taking over his in-laws’ farm, and it is very important to keep our young kids on the farm.
 I am very proud of him for taking on this challenge.
 Farmers need all the help they can get, and hemp is a very lucrative crop to grow.
 This is very important for Kansas and our young farmers.
 Thanks for your help.”

-*Note: 2010 study in the journal Lancet graded common drugs on sixteen criteria relating to how harmful the drugs were to users and to society overall.
+*Note: A 2010 study in the journal Lancet graded common drugs on sixteen criteria relating to how harmful the drugs were to users and to society overall.
 On both measures – marijuana scored significantly lower than alcohol and ten other drugs.
 THC is not physically addictive and scored below tobacco in terms of harm to the users.
 Marijuana should probably not be listed as a schedule one drug, and certainly hemp should never have been.

 George Will started out his article, “The Supreme Court Votes for Clarity from Congress “ by citing a court case where the Supreme Court overruled the EPA – by muddying the water.
 He was referring to the case, Sacketts vs. the EPA.
 The Sacketts sued the EPA because it denied them a permit to, as George Will put it,” add a little sand and gravel to the land”.
 The little sand and gravel he refers to would have filled in the wetlands adjacent to Priest Lake which is considered navigable water by the state of Utah.
 The EPA cited their right to regulate navigable waters under the Clean Water Act.
 The Army Corps of Engineers analyzed the property and found that the EPA had jurisdiction.